Stunningly Beautiful Vintage Mayan Guatemalan Huipil with hand embroidery

 Handwoven on a backstrap loom and hand embroidered, this piece is in fantastic used condition for its age.

-The colors in this piece are still incredibly vibrant, the fabric looks faded from regular use.
+The colors in this piece are still incredibly vibrant.

 Made from 3 handwoven panels hand-embroidered together